Intermediate Hatha Yoga Class with Karuna Mataji

 - Please do not attend an intermediate class without first consulting your teacher.

 - If there are any questions please refer them to your teacher who is there to help you in your practice and understanding of yoga.

 Please take note of the following guidelines for yoga students during lockdown:

 - Bookings will open a week before a yoga class whilst the class is in progress.
 This will give students who could not get a booking the previous week a first chance to book.

 - Bookings will close 2 hours before a class.
 This will give enough time for a student to book and to arrive on time.
 This will also give the ashrama time to access the bookings list.

-- Please honour your booking as someone else could have come in your place.
+- Payments are non-refundable.
+Please honour your booking as someone else could have come in your place.

 - Please sanitise your belongings before coming to the ashrama.